 * BOJ keeps policy steady as expected

-* Dollar supported vs yen after tax bill passed
+* Dollar supported vs yen after rise in U.S. bond yields

-The greenback has gained 0.8 percent against the yen so far this week, and a rise beyond last week's high of 113.75 yen would send it to its highest point in more than a month.
+A rise beyond last week's high of 113.75 yen would send the dollar to its highest point in more than a month.

 The Republican-controlled U.S. House of Representatives gave final approval on Wednesday to the biggest overhaul of the U.S. tax code in 30 years, sending a sweeping bill to President Donald Trump to sign.

-The euro held steady at $1.1874, having gained around 1 percent so far this week, supported by a rise in German bond yields.
-(Reporting by Jemima Kelly; Additional reporting by Masayuki Kitano in Singapore; Editing by Alison Williams)
+The euro held steady at $1.1866, having gained around 1 percent so far this week.
+Analysts say a rise in German bond yields this week has helped underpin the euro.